ElucidataInc/polly-docs/docs/Apps/Data Studio/CCLE Correlation Analysis.md

 ![Box plot](../../img/ccle/12.png) <center>**Figure 12.** Boxplot</center>

-## **PCA**
+## PCA

-This component allows you to simplifies the complexity of high-dimensional data while retaining the trends and patterns in it.
+This component allows you to simplify the complexity of high-dimensional data while retaining the trends and patterns in it.
 It projects the data onto a lower dimension with an objective to find the best summary of the data using a limited number of principal components that help in understanding the clustering pattern between biologically grouped and ungrouped samples.

 ![PCA](../../img/ccle/13.png) <center>**Figure 13.** PCA parameters</center>